monkeybarrels/quickByte/docs/examples/api-to-json.md

-# API to CSV Example
+# API to JSON Example

-This example demonstrates how to fetch data from an API, transform it using multiple transformers, and save the result as a CSV file using QuickByte's data transformation capabilities.
+This example demonstrates how to fetch data from an API, transform it using multiple transformers, and save the result as a JSON file using QuickByte's data transformation capabilities.

 ## Overview